project-codeflare/mcad-dashboard/README.md

-# MCAD [Multi-Cluster App Dispatcher] Dashboard integrated with ODH [Open Data Hub] Dashboard
+# Multi-Cluster App Dispatcher Dashboard

 A dashboard for Multi-Cluster App Dispatcher and Open Data Hub components.